Gold Mercury International Award: Award winners

 UNESCO was awarded the 1978 Gold Mercury International Award and Diploma for its efforts to promote development and international co-operation.

 Talal Abu-Ghazaleh, Chairman and Founder of Talal Abu-Ghazaleh Organization was given also an award in 1978, presented by Khalifa bin Salman Al Khalifa, Prime Minister of Bahrain.

 Delfa Associates was given Italy's annual Gold Mercury International Award for 1978 at a special ceremony in Mexico.

 The Amersham, UK refrigeration company was recognized for their contribution to promoting and fostering international cooperation in their field.

 In October 1980 the award was presented to Soviet General Secretary Leonid Brezhnev for an "outstanding contribution to strengthening peace and developing international cooperation".

 The Russian firm TMP won an award that year.

 Textilimpex was another award winner at the 20th conference in Moscow.

 The Afghan National Petroleum Institute also received a Gold Mercury prize in Moscow.

 The institute's president attributed the honor to "untiring efforts and hard work of workers, technicians, engineers and all toiling employees of Afghan National Petroleum Institute and disinterested cooperations of friendly country of USSR."

 Edward Seaga, Prime Minister of Jamaica (1980–89), received the Gold Mercury International Award in Venezuela in 1981.

 The Mexican conductor Enrique Bátiz Campbell was the first Latin American artist to receive the award.

 On 29 September 1981 in Sofia, Bulgaria the United Nations Industrial Development Organization was given an "Ad Honorem" award for contributing to development of international relations and strengthening world peace.

 The Latvian Shipping Company was given a 1981 Gold Mercury International Award for developing shipping, harbor economy and cooperation in strengthening contacts with foreign countries.

 In 1982 an award was given in Karachi to the Korea Trade Promotion Corporation (KOTRA) for its participation in expanding global economic participation.

 At the same event the Singapore International Chamber of Commerce was given the Gold Mercury International Award ad honorem for encouraging international trade.

-The Pakistani President General Muhammad Zia-ul-Haq received the Gold Mercury international award for peace and cooperation from G. Lorenzo Galo, the Secretary-General of the Gold Mercury International Association.
+The Pakistani President General Muhammad Zia-ul-Haq received the Gold Mercury international award for peace and cooperation from G. Lorenzo Galo, the Secretary-General of Gold Mercury International.
 Galo praised Zia's contributions to international peace and cooperation.

 The Pakistan Yearbook noted that Pakistan was the first non-western government to be given the award, due to its support of "the Islamic teachings of universal love, peace, brotherhood and welfare and prosperity of the entire mankind."

 Rear Admiral Abdul Waheed Bhombal received an "ad-honorarium" Gold Mercury International Award on behalf of the Pakistan National Shipping Corporation.

 Aga Khan IV also received an "Ad Personam" award at this ceremony.

 The 22nd Gold Mercury Awards were given to the Ethiopian Athletics Federation, and Ydnekatchew Tessema.
 Tessima was President of the Confederation of African Football and member of the International Olympic Committee (IOC) in Ethiopia.

 The archaeologist J. Desmond Clark, one of the early pioneers in Africa of systematic fieldwork, was given an individual award in 1982.